Find out more about Euston Church by reading our latest newsletter (September 2017).

 Ed Yates is the Student and international Student worker at Euston Church.
 He grew up in Birmingham and is married to Jane.
 Before coming to Euston he studied Modern Languages in Durham and did the Associate Training Scheme with St Helen’s, Bishopsgate.
 Ed likes watching cricket, rugby, and American football, books, and trying foods he’s never seen before.

 Fran Ridgway is our part-time Women's worker.
 She helps to run Euston Area Talks for Christian workers in the local area and looks after women at the 5pm service.
 With the other half of her time she works for crossteach, a Christian educational charity, helping pupils to engage with the Christian faith.
 Before this Fran was a solicitor and worked for a firm in North London.
 Fran is married to Sam whose love of adventurous board games is rubbing off on her.

 Charlotte Blower is our volunteer Women's worker and focuses on looking after women from the Sunday morning congregation.
 She just finished training on the Associate Scheme at St Helen’s, Bishopsgate.
 Before that she spent 6 years in arts administration at The Royal Opera House.
 Char is married to Ed and lives in Crouch End and they have a little girl called Grace.

 Our ministry trainees at Euston Church this year:

-Jonathan Forster, Harriet Taylor, Mark Rendall and Sam Ridgway (top row from left to right) are on the Associate Scheme at St. Helen's, Bishopsgate; Jessica Forster (bottom left) is studying on the Cornhill Training Course; and Luisa Hank, Fiona Menzies and Jonathan Pearson (bottom row) are training on the Student Ministry Apprenticeship Scheme at St Helen's, Bishopsgate.
+Jonathan Forster, Harriet Taylor, Mark Rendall and Sam Ridgway (top row from left to right) are on the Associate Scheme at St. Helen's, Bishopsgate; Jessica Forster (bottom left) is studying on the Cornhill Training Course; and Luisa Hank, Fiona Menzies, Jonathan Pearson (bottom row) and Ken Tomita are training on the Student Ministry Apprenticeship Scheme at St Helen's, Bishopsgate.